IBM/watson-discovery-ui/README.md

 1. Search field and search parameters: Return results based on search criteria.
 Search parameters will effect how the user will enter values, how they will be displayed, and limit the number of matches.
 2. List Filters: Multiple drop-down lists of filters that are applied to the search resullts.
 Each drop down list contains entities, categories, concepts and keywords associated with the results.
 For each drop down filter item, the number of matches will also be displayed.
 If a user selects a filter item, a new search will be conducted and will update the results panel (#3).
 Filter items selected will also effect what is shown in the tag cloud (#4).
-3. Search results and pagination menu: Shows a page of result items (e.g. 5 per page) and a pagination menu that allows user to scroll through pages of result items.
+3. Search results and pagination menu: Shows a page of result items (e.g. 5 per page) and a pagination menu to allow the user to scroll through pages of result items.
 4. Tag cloud filter: Similar to the list filters (#2) but in a different format.
 One set of filter items (either entities, categories, concepts or keywords) can be displayed at one time.
 User can select/deselect items in the cloud to turn on/off filters.
 Applied filters in both filter views (#2 and #4) will always be in sync.
 5. Trend chart: Chart to show the sentiment trend for a specific entity, category, concept, or keyword over time.
 The data will reflect the current matching result set.
 6. Sentiment chart; Donut chart that shows the total percentages of postive, neutral and negative reviews of selected entities, categories, concepts, or keywords.
 The data will reflect the current matching result set.